You are viewing a story from harrypotterfanfiction.com

 A third member of the group spoke up.
 ‘We find your prints somewhat…lacking.’

 At that moment, there was a rustling sound, and the second man produced a small sketchbook from behind his back – one I instantly recognised as Scorpius’.
-He pulled the elastic band from around the cover and held the sketchbook up by the front cover – a number of swatches for household paint in various shades of orange and blue fluttered out and came to rest at our feet.
+He pulled the elastic band from around the cover and held the sketchbook up by the spine; a number of swatches for household paint in various shades of orange and blue fluttered out and came to rest at our feet.

 ‘You are no designer,’ the first man accused.